cdktf/cdktf-provider-datadog/docs/syntheticsGlobalVariable.csharp.md

 - *Type:* object

 If set to true, the value of the global variable is hidden.

+This setting is ignored if `is_totp` is set to `true`.
 Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.54.0/docs/resources/synthetics_global_variable#secure SyntheticsGlobalVariable#secure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.55.0/docs/resources/synthetics_global_variable#secure SyntheticsGlobalVariable#secure}

 ---